 Define the fonts for the text in your formula here.

-In this section of the Fonts dialogue you can define fonts, with which you can format other text components in the formula.
+In this section of the Fonts dialog you can define fonts, with which you can format other text components in the formula.
 The three basic fonts Serif, Sans and Fixed are available.
 You can add any other font to each standard installed basic font.
 Every font installed on your system is available for you to use.
 Select the Modify button to expand the selection offered in the list box.

 These custom fonts are used if you set a different font with the FONT command in the Commands window.

 You can specify the font to be used for the font serif format.
 Serifs are the small "guides" that can be seen, for example, at the bottom of a capital A when the Times serif font is used.
 Using serifs is quite helpful since it guides a reader's eye in a straight line and can speed up reading.

 You can specify the font to be used for sans font formatting.